Our Dynamic Weather

 This handout poses and tries to answer the following questions:

 Terms and concepts that come up in this handout include the following:

 (1) Wind is air in motion.
 What creates wind?
 That is, how does air get moving?

 A basic law of physics, the principle of conservation of momentum (also known as Newton's 2nd Law*), tells us that, for the motion of any object or substance to change, a net force must push or pull on it.
 (A force is any push or pull that can change the motion of an object.)
 This law applies to a mixture of gases such as air, too.

 According to this principle, for wind to blow, some force must push air into motion.
 Moreover, once air is moving, it's motion won't change unless some (net) force acts on it.

 This principle, like the principle of conservation of energy, is one of the fundamental physical principles on which modern weather forecasting is based.
 The idea is that, if we know what the winds are at a particular moment today (based on observations), and if we know the forces that push and pull on air to change it's motion, then we can (at least in principle) predict what the winds will be in the near future.

 (2) This is where pressure comes into the weather picture.
 What is pressure?

 Any substance (gas, liquid, or solid) consists of molecules, tiny bits of matter that are always in random motion.
-(Recall that the total energy of those motions is what we call heat, and temperature is a measure of the average speed of those random motions.)
+(Recall that the total energy of those motions is what we call heat or sensible heat, and temperature is a measure of the average speed of those random motions.)
 As a result of these random motions, molecules of a substance constantly bump into neighboring molecules.
-Each such collision exerts a tiny force, a push, on a neighboring molecule.
+Each such collision exerts a tiny force on a neighboring molecule.

 It help visualize this, see The Ideal Gas Law (a downloadable Java Applet, at http://www.colorado.edu/physics/phet/projects2/idealgas/idealgas.jnlp).